 It wasn’t always so.
 “We had some pretty low points near the end of the 20th century,” says Suzi Cloutier, the water quality program coordinator at Willamette Riverkeeper, a nonprofit dedicated to safeguarding the river’s health.

-To experience the Willamette’s resurgent vitality close-up, head to Alder Creek, under the Hawthorne Bridge, which offers stand-up paddleboarding (SUP), kayaking and canoeing lessons.
+To experience the Willamette’s resurgent vitality close-up, head to Next Adventure, which offers stand-up paddleboarding (SUP), kayaking and kayak fishing lessons.
 Guided tours also visit waters near Oaks Bottom Wildlife Refuge, a haven for more than 100 species of birds.

 You can practice your backstroke, too, thanks in part to the Human Access Project, a nonprofit that creates beaches, cleans up shorelines and paves pathways to the river, like the sandy strip at Poet’s Beach, found underneath the Marquam Bridge.

 For an abridged tour, travel the river at breakneck speeds with Willamette Jetboat Excursions, whose 1,000-horsepower vessels perform figure eights from OMSI to Willamette Falls, soaking passengers along the way.